Take the City's Morse Park Pool Survey!

 Section 3.
 Dissolution.

-Upon dissolution, assets shall be distributed for one or more exempt purposes within the meaning of section 501(c)(3) of the Internal Revenue Code.
+Upon dissolution, assets shall be distributed for one or more exempt purposes within the meaning of section 501(c)(3) of the Internal Revenue Code or shall be distributed to the federal government, or to a state or local government, for a public purpose.

 ARTICLE III: MEMBERSHIP